faoroj/Michigan-Water-Usage/README.md

 ### **Project Scope**

-The focus of this project is to delve into the trends and dynamics of Audible audiobooks over time.
-By examining various aspects such as popular audiobooks, notable authors, pricing patterns, and user ratings, I aim to provide in-depth insights into the audiobook market.
-This analysis will shed light on the factors influencing audiobooks' success and listeners' evolving preferences.
+The focus of this project is to analyze water usage trends across various industries in Michigan from 2013 to 2022.
+By examining detailed data on water withdrawals from different sources—Great Lakes, groundwater, and inland surface water—this project aims to provide insights into the water consumption patterns and dependencies of different industry sectors.
+The analysis will highlight significant trends, identify high water-use industries, and explore potential conservation strategies.
+This comprehensive study will aid policymakers, environmentalists, and industry stakeholders in making informed decisions regarding water resource management in Michigan.

 ## Project Structure